jo0ger/vuses/src/hooks/sideEffect/useSessionStorage/doc.md

-# useLocalStorage
+# useSessionStorage

-Vue hook that manages a value in `localStorage`
+Vue hook that manages a value in `sessionStorage`

 > Browser environment is required